tflowdev/the-flow/examples/titanic/README.md

     learning_curves_Survived_loss.png
 ```

-This is the standard Ludwig learning curve plot from training the two models
+This is the standard The Flow learning curve plot from training the two models
 ![](../images/learning_curves_Survived_accuracy.png)

 This is the custom visualization created by the Jupyter notebook `model_training_results.ipynb`.